Call for Food Loss and Waste Proposals

 Selected fellows will receive USD 10,000 for short-term (3-6 month) data collection and related research expenses.
 The grants will be used to support living and research costs at the host institution.
 Grants may not be used for tuition or unrelated personal expenses.

-CLIFF-GRADS is a joint initiative of the CGIAR Research Program on Climate Change (CCAFS) low emissions development flagship and the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+CLIFF-GRADS is a joint initiative of the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) low emissions development flagship and the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
 CLIFF-GRADS aims to build the capability of early career agricultural students in developing countries to conduct applied research on climate change mitigation in agriculture.
 CLIFF-GRADS integrates the GRA’s new Development Scholarship and the CCAFS Climate Food and Farming (CLIFF) Research Network with the common goal of providing grants to graduate students to expand their knowledge and experience in quantification of agricultural greenhouse gases.
 Funding for this call for proposals concerning food loss and waste is provided by the United States Agency for International Development (USAID).

 Applicants must be nominated by a research supervisor at a host institution.
 The host institution is defined as an organization that:

 - supports research, such as a CGIAR center, other international research center, national research organization or university;

 - has current research projects, expertise or a mission relevant to applied research on food loss and waste and the mitigation of their greenhouse gas emissions in developing countries; and